Sallo97/cep_technical_reference/documents/4_order_code.md

 - exactly one explicit operand.
 - one implicit operand.

+There are in total 128 normal instructions [[4](./0_reference.md)].
-Additionally for each instruction there two additional implicit 5-bit addresses, each stored in a distinct reserved region of main memory.,
+For each instruction there two additional implicit 15-bit addresses, each stored in a distinct reserved region of main memory [[2](./0_reference.md)].

 Finally these is an implicit return location.

 ## Instruction structure
 All instructions are 36-bit long and contain (moving from the left-most bits to the right):

-- operation symbol (9 bits).
+- operation symbol (9 bits):

+    - The first bit determines if it is a instruction or a pseudoinstruction.

+    - If it is an instruction, 7 bits determine it. [[4](./0_reference.md)]

+        If it is a pseudoinstruction those 7 bits determine the entry in the jump table where it is defined. [[3](./0_reference.md)]

+    - 1 bit is a control bit to specify if we want automatic check on the instruction. [[3](./0_reference.md)]

 - first parametric address (6 bits).

 - second parametric address (6 bits).

 - operand address (15 bits).

 ![image](../resources/cep_instruction.svg)

 ## Instruction classes [[2](./0_reference.md)]
 Instructions in the CEP can be grouped in two main classes: *istruzioni ordinarie* and *istruzioni speciali*.
 Each class interprets the two implicit 6-bit addresses of the *celle parametriche* differently.